 “The new slotted button is the newest addition to our product line.
 This button will make any garment it goes on a true winner," said Bert.
 We fully agree.
 Once we investigated Slot Buttons, we knew they were our Buttons going forward.

-You can see Slot Buttons pictured above.
+You can see Slot Buttons below.
 Instead of attaching the button to the garment via thread, the Slot Button is attached to a strip of extremely tough Mil-Spec nylon fabric.
 The nylon runs up through one slot of the button and then down through the other slot of the button.
 The nylon fabric is sewn to the garment on either side of the button.

 In the picture above, the Slot Buttons have been arranged on the Nylon Binding Tape (military grade) with spacing that must match the button holes.
 The Fabric strip will next be sewn to the garment.
 Attaching buttons in this fashion is far more labor-intensive than standard buttons, but the extra security is well worth it.
 You are only as good as your weakest link.

-Below, slot buttons are shown on our All-Around Jacket.
+Below, Slot Buttons are shown on our All-Around Jacket.
 In the picture you can see slot buttons securing the Flap over the Cargo Pocket and on the underside of the collar, where they secure the optional Double Hood and the Throat Latch.
 But mainly, you will notice the Slot Buttons secure the Storm Flap over the Center Front Zipper.
 (We added a Storm Flap to this latest generation of our All-Around Jac not only to make the Jacket warmer for the wearer, but also to help keep the Zipper warm!)

 US Buttons has made a very serious commitment to the Slot Buttons; just the mold needed to make these buttons cost $28,000.
 For our part, the purchase price of these Buttons is about 25 times more than the typical four-hole Button ... even Four-Hole Buttons made from Melamine.
 Add in the labor of attaching the Slot Buttons and we figure these Buttons are probably 75 times more expensive than standard buttons (let alone the imported buttons used on most garments!).
 BUT they are a big improvement, and that is the end-all, be-all for us.